 #endif

-As can be seen in the listing, the Assert macro are only active if the USE_ASSERT_CHECKING option is set (or FRONTEND code is compiled).
+As shown in the listing, the Assert macros are only active if the USE_ASSERT_CHECKING option is set (or FRONTEND code is compiled).
 Otherwise, the Assert macro is replaced by true statements at compile time, which disables the evaluation of the Assert conditions.

 To check whether the current PostgreSQL installation evaluates Assert statements or not, the following command can be executed: